Sphynx Cat Care & Health

 Home made:

-If you are prepared to handle blood, meat and bone and wish to make up your own BARF foods, meat must be carefully sourced.
+If you are prepared to handle blood, meat & bone & wish to make your own BARF foods, meat must be carefully sourced.
 A butcher is not recommended.
-The meat they sell is prepared and sold with a view to it being cooked for human consumption, a process which would kill any surface bacteria which would still be there if fed raw to your cat.
+The meat they sell is prepared and sold with a view to it being cooked for human consumption, a process which would kill any surface bacteria which would still be present if fed raw to your cat.

-I recommend if you do make your own that you follow a suitable recipe ensuring that you have the balance of meat and bone correct and that you add appropriate supplements for optimal health.
+I recommend if you do choose to make your own that you follow a suitable recipe ensuring that you have the balance of meat and bone correct & that you add all appropriate supplements for optimal health.

 Considerations - pro's and con's to BARF feeding.

-Much healthier diet and is appropriate to a carnivore.
+Much healthier diet & appropriate to an obligate carnivore.

 Must be fed at set meal times.